 SmileLove works very similarly to SnapCorrect; you take your impressions at home, send them in and doctors will develop a plan.
 There’s no satisfaction guarantee with SmileLove.
 You can return your impression kit unopened and unused within 30 days, but once you open it you’re locked in.

-SmileLove has a good rating from the Better Business Bureau, and although they came later to the game, it seems they are able to keep up with other competitors.
+Although they came later to the game, it seems they are able to keep up with other competitors.

 Invisalign vs Competitors Summary

 So that’s a lot of information we just went over about alternatives to Invisalign.
 For a quick summary, have a look at the following table that compares Invisalign with Invisalign competitors.